SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Abstract

 \section{Abstract}

-Large Language Models have achieved remarkable results on a variety of mathematical benchmarks.
-However, concerns remain as to whether these successes reflect genuine mathematical reasoning or superficial pattern recognition.
-Common evaluation metrics, such as final answer accuracy, fail to disentangle the underlying competencies involved, offering limited diagnostic value.
-To address these limitations, we introduce SMART: a Self-Generating and Self-Validating Multi-Dimensional Assessment Framework.
-SMART decomposes mathematical problem solving into four distinct dimensions: understanding, reasoning, arithmetic, and reflection \& refinement.
-Each dimension is evaluated independently through tailored tasks, enabling interpretable and fine-grained analysis of LLM behavior.
-Crucially, SMART integrates an automated self-generating and self-validating mechanism to produce and verify benchmark data, ensuring both scalability and reliability.
-We apply SMART to 21 state-of-the-art open- and closed-source LLMs, uncovering significant discrepancies in their abilities across different dimensions.
-Our findings demonstrate the inadequacy of final answer accuracy as a sole metric and motivate a new holistic metric to better capture true problem-solving capabilities.
-Code and benchmarks will be released upon acceptance.
+Large Language Models (LLMs) have achieved remarkable performance across a wide range of mathematical benchmarks.
+However, concerns remain as to whether these successes reflect genuine reasoning or superficial pattern recognition.
+Existing evaluation methods, which typically focus either on the final answer or on the intermediate reasoning steps, reduce mathematical reasoning to a shallow input–output mapping, overlooking its inherently multi-stage and multi-dimensional cognitive nature.
+Inspired by P\'olya’s problem-solving theory, we propose SMART, a benchmark that decomposes mathematical problem-solving into four cognitive dimensions: \textbf{S}emantic Understanding, \textbf{M}athematical Reasoning, \textbf{A}rithmetic Computation, and \textbf{R}eflection \& Refinemen\textbf{t}, and introduces dimension-specific tasks to measure the corresponding cognitive processes of LLMs.
+We apply SMART to 22 state-of-the-art open- and closed-source LLMs and uncover substantial discrepancies in their capabilities across dimensions.
+Our findings reveal genuine weaknesses in current models and motivate a new metric, the All-Pass Score, designed to better capture true problem-solving capability.
+Data is available at \href{https://huggingface.co/datasets/ewdfd/SMART}{https://huggingface.co/datasets/ewdfd/SMART}.